cristoslc/fmp_progressBar/README.md

 # fmp_progressBar
 A lightweight FileMaker module to display a progress bar.

-##TODOS:
- * Backport code changes from FM13 to FM11 file
- * update readme/changelog and documentation with new indefinite loader
+More details at http://cris.lc/fmpprogressbar

+##Changelog
+ * v1.1.0 - Introduces an indefinite spinner, for situations where the "percent complete" is unknown (e.g., when calling a web service)